cpoll/kubernetes-learning/README.md

     - `--wait 5m` to wait until control plane is ready
     - docker ps will show a `kind-control-plane` image
     - `--config config.yaml` can specify a config (see: https://kind.sigs.k8s.io/docs/user/quick-start/)
+- If we want to use ingresses, use the command in the ingress section below

 - Once created, use `kubectl` to interact with it
     - The Kind config file is stored in ~/.kube/config or path in $KUBECONFIG if set.